 WashULaw offers US-trained lawyers the opportunity to select a graduate program that best fits their particular academic and professional goals.
 Students can pursue an LLM in taxation, as described below.
-Students can also pursue an LLM in intellectual property and technology law, an LLM in negotiation and dispute resolution, or a customized LLM.
+Students can also pursue an LLM in intellectual property and technology law, an LLM with a concentration in negotiation and dispute resolution, or a customized LLM.

 LLM in Taxation Program

 The LLM in taxation offers a rigorous course of study in the field of tax law.
 The program provides comprehensive training to lawyers and law school graduates who plan to practice tax law.
 Our full-time faculty and leading practitioners in the field offer specialized, practical training and individualized attention in small class sizes, typically fewer than ten students.

 The program requires the completion of 24 credit hours of our tax curriculum.
 It can be completed full-time in a one year period or part-time for up to four years.
 We require students to complete (or obtain a waiver in appropriate circumstances) Federal Income Tax, Corporate Taxation, and Partnership Taxation.
 In addition, we offer a wide-ranging selection of tax electives as part of our unique tax curriculum.Click here to view Tax Course directory.

 St. Louis offers all the resources of a large city while retaining a strong sense of community and emphasis on neighborhoods.
 Besides an Internal Revenue Service District Office, the St. Louis metropolitan area is home to the Eighth Circuit Court of Appeals and the Federal District Court for the Eastern District of Missouri; the Federal District Court for the Southern District of Illinois, located just across the river; and several Fortune 500 companies including Emerson Electric, Express Scripts, Monsanto and Nestle Purina.
 The wealth of area law firms comes in all sizes and specialize in all fields of tax law.